stigok/blog.stigok.com/collections/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 Make sure this works as intended by re-installing mkinitcpio

-    # pacman -S mkinitcpio`
+    # pacman -S mkinitcpio

-You should see a line in the output confirming the script ran
+You should see a line in the output confirming that the script ran

     :: Running post-transaction hooks...
-    (1/5) Updating linux initcpios...
     [ redacted ]
+    (4/5) Updating linux initcpios...
+    [ redacted ]
-    (2/5) Setting proper permissions for linux initcpios...
+    (5/5) Setting proper permissions for linux initcpios...
     [ redacted ]

 And see that the permissions actually changed